Happy Martin Luther King Jr. Day! Today we observe what would have been Dr. King’s 89th birthday, and reflect upon his legacy.

 “Personally, I believe in the light of King’s powerful demagogic speech yesterday he stands heads and shoulders over all other Negro leaders put together when it comes to influencing great masses of Negroes.
 We must mark him now, if we have not done so before, as the most dangerous Negro of the future in this Nation from the standpoint of communism, the Negro, and national security.”

-Then, let us not forget that the FBI subsequently wiretapped his home and office, harassed him, tried to discredit him, etc. At one point the president of the United States even tried to blackmail him into committing suicide.
+Then, let us not forget that the FBI subsequently wiretapped his home and office, harassed him, tried to discredit him, etc. At one point the FBI even tried to blackmail him into committing suicide.
 I’m serious, this actually happened.
 Google it if you don’t believe me.

 Fun fact: In 1966, Gallup surveyed white Americans to determine their overall opinion of MLK.
 A whopping 63% viewed him negatively, while only 33% viewed him positively (the remaining 4% had no opinion).